 I'm often surprised when friends tell me they think a vacation home costs more than a hotel, because I save money when I rent a home — and often a significant amount!
-For example, on one recent trip, I had trouble finding hotel accomodations for less than $400/night due to a major local event coinciding with my trip.
+For example, on one recent trip, I had trouble finding hotel accommodations for less than $400/night due to a major local event coinciding with my trip.
 I hopped onto my home rental apps and within minutes found a fantastic home for less than $150/night!
 Once there, I was able to grocery shop and then cook many of my meals from the house — which saved additional funds.

 There are many resources available when renting a vacation home.
 A few of the more popular options are:

 I’ve tried all 3!
+I really love Airbnb.
 My current personal favorite is HomeAway, because I’ve had so many fantastic recent rental experiences with them.
 Here’s a HomeAway rental I recently stayed in while visiting Savannah, GA:

-This home was exactly what I was looking for: A charming and cozy rental in downtown Savannah's historic district that was within walking distance of numerous attractions.
+This home was exactly what I was looking for: A charming and cozy rental in downtown Savannah's historic district that was within walking distance to numerous attractions.
 Click on any photo to view it larger.

 How to Rent a Vacation Home